OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 HTTP and HTTPS requests should now be routed over the proxy on the host computer.
 If not, try toggling airplane mode off and on.

 A proxy for an AVD can also be configured on the command line by using the [emulator command](https://developer.android.com/studio/run/emulator-commandline "Emulator Command") when starting an AVD.
-The following example starts the AVD Nexus_5X_API_23 and setting a proxy to 127.0.0.1 and port 8080.
+The following example starts the AVD Nexus_5X_API_23 and sets a proxy to 127.0.0.1 and port 8080.

 ```bash
 emulator @Nexus_5X_API_23 -http-proxy 127.0.0.1:8080